GiorgioNatili/windmaniacs/wp-content/plugins/nextend-facebook-connect/readme.txt

 2. Our Social Connect plugins in the profile page for account linking

 == Changelog ==

+= 1.4.54 =
+* Feature: You can now define NEXTEND_FB_APP_ID and NEXTEND_FB_APP_SECRET contant and it will overwrite the backend settings.

+= 1.4.53 =
+* Error messages added if some PHP components are missing.

+= 1.4.52 =
+* Avatar fix

+= 1.4.48 =
+* Avatar fix
+* Changes in actions

+= 1.4.47 =
+* Optimalizations

+= 1.4.46 =
+* Redirection fix
+* Unlink speed up

+= 1.4.45 =
+* New filter added to get extended Facebook permissions: nextend_fb_scope
+* Read more on the new filter: http://www.nextendweb.com/knowledgebase/question/how-can-i-get-extended-facebook-permissions-for-other-fields

+= 1.4.44 =
+* Now user not logged out after the unlinking process.

+= 1.4.43 =
+* Redirection fix
+* Added feature: unlink account
+* Added WP actions for register/login/account linking.
+Read more: http://www.nextendweb.com/knowledgebase/question/how-can-i-make-custom-calls-when-a-visitor-log-in-with-facebook-connect

+= 1.4.42 =
+* Added check for login inputs

+= 1.4.36 =
+* PHP notice fixes

+= 1.4.35 =
+* With `new_fb_get_user_access_token($user_id)` PHP function you can get the user access token, if any...
+* Javascript login fix for "SimpleModal Login"

+= 1.4.34 =
+* Typo fix, please update from 1.4.3x to this version!

+= 1.4.33 =
+* Double login button fix

+= 1.4.32 =
+* Official SSL support added - Thanks for Chin for the help

+= 1.4.29 =
+* "There was an error with the FB auth!" fix

+= 1.4.28 =
+* Certificate fix

+= 1.4.27 =
+* Important security fix

+= 1.4.26 =
+* Added e-mail notification on registration

+= 1.4.25 =
+* wp_login do_action fix

+= 1.4.23 =
+* Bugfix for Wordpress 3.5RC1
+* Added email check
+* Fixed get avatar filter
+* new_fb_is_user_connected() function now returns with the Facebook id if authenticated, null if not...

+= 1.4.21 =
+* Bugfix for Wordpress 3.5RC1

+= 1.4.20 =
+* Avatar bugfix

+= 1.4.19 =
+* Added profile picture support for avatars

+= 1.4.18 =
+* Fixed SDK loading

 = 1.4.16 =
 * Buttons added to registration form